karlicoss/promnesia/README.md

 # TODOs
 * commit scripts to process history sources
-* collect from filesystem
+* [in progress] collect from filesystem
 * [in progress] use chrome history too
 * [in progress] be more informative; show full history or at least last visit and potentially sources (e.g. hypothesis) ** maybe icons for mobile/desktop?
-* use some sort of smarter matching, e.g. no difference between http and https
-* ignore some schemas/urls
+* use some sort of smarter matching, e.g. no difference between http and https; normalise, remove trailing slash, etc, ignore some schemas/urls